Textile Arts - Certificate

 Starting Fall 2021, the Textile Arts studio will launch a new eight-month certificate running from September to April.

-Our textile program is designed to cultivate an environment of creative problem solving and thinking in conjunction with hands-on studio work supporting students in becoming efficient creative makers in their chosen field of textiles.
+This program is designed to cultivate an environment of creative problem-solving and thinking in conjunction with hands-on studio work, supporting students in becoming efficient creative makers in their chosen field of textiles.

 Upon successful completion of this program, students will be able to: